Becoming a herbalist

 You don't need to have any specific prior experience or training to enrol on our Herbal Medicine Foundation course.
-You do need to be willing to study and if you like researching and pulling together ideas, this is right up your street!
+You do need to be willing to study and if you like researching and pulling together ideas this is right up your street!
 Being self-motivated and organised is also pretty vital.
-But most important of all are general 'life skills' as a level of maturity is needed, and this is rarely an appropriate training for anyone who has just left school.
+But most important of all are general 'life skills' as a level of maturity is needed.
+This is rarely appropriate training for anyone who has just left school.

 Have I got the time and commitment?

 To become a fully qualified professional herbalist takes three to five years of full time training.
-Having said this, you can simply take it as far as you wish to, and some people just want to be able to help family and friends, in which case our Herbal Medicine Foundation Course will probably be sufficient.
+Having said this, you can simply take it as far as you wish to.
+Some people just want to be able to help family and friends, in which case our Herbal Medicine Foundation Course will probably be sufficient.